Commodity sell-off hits star hedgies' track records

 Not all funds were stung by September's sell-off -- some were able to profit from falling prices.

+This leaves the fund down 1.4 percent in 2011.
+Clive Capital declined to comment.

-(Additional reporting by Barani Krishnan and Katya Wachtel in New York, and Nishant Kumar in Hong Kong; Editing by Helen Massy-Beresford)
+(Additional reporting by Katya Wachtel in New York, and Nishant Kumar in Hong Kong; Editing by Helen Massy-Beresford)